 However, legalese has some serious downsides.
 Despite its lengthy explanations per sentence, legal documents may still be twisted in a costly battle in court.

-For years now, there has been a movement pushing the use of plain English in business dealings or documents.
-Businessmen should not have to call up their lawyers to interpret an agreement when they are the ones negotiating and closing deals that will benefit their company.
+For years now, there has been a movement pushing for the use of plain English in business dealings or documents.
+You should not have to call up your lawyer to interpret an agreement when you are the one negotiating and closing deals that will benefit your own company.

-Many business agreements fail to progress because of problems in words used in a contract.
+Many business agreements fail to progress because of problems with the words used in a contract.
 In some cases, legal documents filled with legalese can likely be seen as distrustful, especially for those doing business in countries whose first language isn’t English.

 In an online business, transparency and honesty are critical for users browsing websites or e-commerce stores.
 If yours is filled with legal jargon, it’s easy for your online visitors to feel like you’re hiding something with all these big words and terms on your website.

-Also, since the majority of online users are not well-versed in legalese like lawyers, then it won’t help to attract new clients or grow your business if the terms and conditions, privacy policies, disclaimers, and copyright notices are filled with the jargon.
-Using legalese on your website can discourage potential customers or clients from proceeding to navigating your online store.
+Also, since the majority of online users are not well-versed in legalese like lawyers, then it won’t help to attract new clients or grow your business if the terms and conditions, privacy policies, disclaimers, and copyright notices are filled with jargon.

-However, if they do proceed and sign up with your service, it’s also possible they may not have clearly understood your legal agreements.
-A lack of understanding may lead costumers to complain about your business, and you could be hauled in court for it.
+Even if they do proceed and sign up with your service, it’s also possible they may not have clearly understood your legal agreements.
+A lack of understanding may lead customers to complain about your business, and you could be hauled in court for it.

-When writing down your website’s legal notice, try to put yourself in the user or customer’s place.
+When writing your website’s legal documents, try to put yourself in the user or customer’s place.
 Consider what they might likely want to see from your website and what you want them to know about your business.

-Writing legal notices in clear and plain words are also as challenging as writing in legalese.
+Writing in clear and plain words is also as challenging as writing in legalese when it comes to legal agreements.
 It still needs to be done with careful thought so that you can ultimately get your message across with authenticity and without confusing your customers.